 As is custom, during the international Road Check inspectors will be primarily conducting North American Standard Level 1 inspections.
 This inspection is a 37-step procedure that inspects driver and vehicle.
 Among other things, drivers will be checked for credentials, hours-of-service documentation, drug/alcohol impairment and even seat belt usage.
 Unfortunately, if the inspector deems violations critical, that driver and vehicle could be placed out of service.
 If this happens, drivers will only be able to continue operating if the violations are corrected.
 However, if the driver and vehicle pass the inspection, then a CVSA decal will be given that indicate that the driver and vehicle have both passed their inspections by sanctioned, certified officers.

 This year’s International Roadcheck will be from Tuesday, June 5th – Thursday, June 7th.
 Keep in mind this is a 72-hour event, meaning that inspections will be running continuously throughout this period, so don’t think you will be passed over if its 1 am on a Wednesday.

 IS YOUR FLEET PREPARED?

-If you’re fleet isn’t operating on ELDs yet, Titan GPS’ Electronic Logging Device is certified with the FMCSA.
+If your fleet isn’t operating on ELDs yet, Titan GPS’ Electronic Logging Device is certified with the FMCSA.
 Guarantee compliance, keep track of hours and reduce the paperwork necessary to operate efficiently.